isabella232/cloudbuild-demo/README.md

 Consumer first
 Isolate failure

-# suggestions
+# Andy Powell Suggestions
+- Guard rails vs. road blocks == protect releases but don't add manual steps/approavals just for confidence (use tests and automation instead to build confidence)
-build the dev, qa, stage, production environment deployments before your write code
+- Build the dev, qa, stage, production environment deployments before your write code
-share the responsibility of the CI/CD pipeline care and feeding
+- Share the responsibility of the CI/CD pipeline care and feeding
-try new things in the CI/CD pipeline, CI/CD has a lot of moving parts and is used a lot, so take risks with it and learn how to support new features in CI/CD before going to higher environments
+- Try new things in the CI/CD pipeline, CI/CD has a lot of moving parts and is used a lot, so take risks with it and learn how to support new features in CI/CD before going to higher environments

 # encrypt env file